danigrant/enterprise-bits-docs/multi-user-quickstart.md

 Permissions are common across teams in an application namespace.

 You may wish to create your own custom permissions for actions specific to your application.
 For example, you may wish to create a permission for managing billing in your application.
-To create a new `billing` permission:
+To create new `billing:read` and `billing:edit` permissions:

 ```
 POST /app/:app/teams/permissions